 The ultimate goal of FAIR is to enable transparency, reproducibility, and reusability of research.
 To achieve this, software must be usable and reusable.
 Software should be well-described (by metadata), inspectable, documented and appropriately structured so that it can be executed, replicated, combined, reinterpreted, reimplemented, and/or used in different settings.

 The definitions of interoperability and reusability as defined by the FAIR data principles overlap when applied to software.
-To differentiate between the two, reusability (implicitly including usability) is limited to being concerned with the relationship between a piece of software and the external software upon which it depends in order to operate (i.e., its dependencies).
+To differentiate between the two, reusability (implicitly including usability) focus on humans and machines, while interoperability is limited to being concerned with the relationship between a piece of software and the external software upon which it depends in order to operate (i.e., its dependencies).

 Note that the general intent of these principles is that software is “executable in principle” - not “guaranteed to execute”.